tdefa/cell_type_2c/README.md

-                        do : prepare_czi to tiff
+   --prepare_czi    do : prepare_czi to tiff 1 , do not 0
   -sg SEGMENTATION, --segmentation SEGMENTATION
-                        do segmentation
+                        do segmentation 1 , do not 0
   --spot_detection SPOT_DETECTION
-                        do spots detection
+                        do spots detection 1 , do not 0
-  --classify CLASSIFY   do classification / cell type mapping --save_plot SAVE_PLOT do save plot
+  --classify CLASSIFY   do classification / cell type mapping 1 , do not 0
+  --save_plot SAVE_PLOT do save plot 1 , do not 0